ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

-Overall, considering the many CVODE controlling parameters, results are deemed acceptable and that concludes the validation of the reactors implementations in `PelePhysics`.
+Overall, considering the many CVODE controlling parameters, results are deemed acceptable and that concludes the validation of the reactors implemented in `PelePhysics`.

 .. _sec:subsPPOptions:

-Activating the different options via the input files
+Activating the different solver options via the input files
 -----------------------------------------------------
 **Note that at this point, it is believed that the user has properly installed CVODE as well as the SuiteSparse package.
 If not, refer to** :ref:`sec:GetCVODE`.

 Choosing between DVODE/CVODE is done at compile time, via the ``GNUmakefile``.
 On the other hand, the type of reactor and numerical algorithm are selected via keywords in the input file.
-There is a subtlety though: when any sparsity feature is required, the choice should also be made at compile time; and if the option is not selected, subsequent options via keywords can either lead to an error or fall back to a dense formulation of the problem.
+There is a subtlety though: when any sparsity feature is required, the choice should also be made at compile time since external libraries will be required; and if the compilation is not performed properly, subsequent options via keywords in the ``input_file`` can either lead to an error or fall back to a dense formulation of the problem.
 This is discussed in more depth in what follows.

 .. _subsubs:GNUtype: